v-dav/java_programming/cli_tictactoe/README.md

 - Update or add new tests as necessary.
 - Submit a pull request with a comprehensive description of changes.

-## License

-This project is open-sourced under the MIT license.
-See the [LICENSE](LICENSE) file for details.

 ## Author

 - [Vladimir Davidov](https://github.com/v-dav)